dribnet/purvs/README.md

 08/06/2020
 Try to fix the render page.
 Done the mask pictures.

+09/06/2020
+Fix the render page.
+Try the first picture.

 The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
 Replace this text with your own which explains the source of your photos, masking, and applied algorithm.